-Students in the primary grades at CWC Kansas City will receive formal progress reports every quarter (4 times per school year).
+Students at Citizens will receive formal progress reports every quarter (4 times per school year).
 The progress report is designed to share information about student growth and learning across multiple areas of academic, social, and emotional development.
 In addition, families are asked to participate in student led conferences at the end of the first and third quarters.
 Student led conferences provide an opportunity to support student growth and learning in the areas of goal setting, reflection, and developing a partnership between the student, the teacher and family to support ongoing growth.
 Further details about student led conferences will be shared at the beginning of the year.
-CWC Kansas City considers this a powerful piece of your student's school experience and we expect 100% participation from all families.
+Citizens considers this a powerful piece of your student's school experience and we expect 100% participation from all families.